Timmmm/excalidraw_export/README.md

     excalidraw_export foo.excalidraw bar.excalidraw

-This will create two files: `foo.excalidraw.svg` and `foo.excalidraw.svg`.
+This will create two files: `foo.excalidraw.svg` and `bar.excalidraw.svg`.

 If you have `rsvg-convert` installed, and you *additionally* want PDF files use

     excalidraw_export --pdf foo.excalidraw bar.excalidraw

-This will also generate `foo.excalidraw.pdf` and `foo.excalidraw.pdf`.
+This will also generate `foo.excalidraw.pdf` and `bar.excalidraw.pdf`.

 ## Fonts